-In connection with your audit of the consolidated financial statements of Strathcona County (the "County") as of December 31, 2020 and for the year then ended, we recognize that obtaining representations from us concerning the information contained in this letter is a significant procedure in enabling you to form an opinion whether the consolidated financial statements present fairly, in all material respects, the financial position, results of operations, and cash flows of Strathcona County in accordance with Canadian public sector accounting standards.
+In connection with your audit of the consolidated financial statements of Strathcona County (the "County") as of December 31, 2022 and for the year then ended, we recognize that obtaining representations from us concerning the information contained in this letter is a significant procedure in enabling you to form an opinion whether the consolidated financial statements present fairly, in all material respects, the financial position, results of operations, and cash flows of Strathcona County in accordance with Canadian public sector accounting standards.

-We understand that the purpose of your audit of our consolidated financial statements is to express an opinion thereon and your audit was conducted in accordance with Canadian generally accepted auditing standards, which involves an examination of the accounting system, internal control and related data to the extent you considered necessary in the circumstances.
+We understand that your audit of our consolidated financial statements was conducted in accordance with Canadian generally accepted auditing standards and was, therefore, designed primarily for the purpose of expressing an opinion on the consolidated financial statements as a whole, which involves an examination of the accounting system, internal control and related data to the extent you considered necessary in the circumstances.

 Certain representations in this letter are described as being limited to matters that are material.
-Items are considered material, regardless of size, if they involve an omission or misstatement of financial statement information that, in the light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.
+Items are considered material, regardless of size, if they involve an omission or misstatement of accounting information that, in light of surrounding circumstances, makes it probable that the judgment of a reasonable person relying on the information would be changed or influenced by the omission or misstatement.

-Accordingly, we make the following representations, as of April 27, 2021, which are true to the best of our knowledge and belief:
+Accordingly, we make the following representations, as of July 4, 2023, which are true to the best of our knowledge and belief: